Budapestby VisitCity Guides

 Emergency Medical Care

-• Péterfy Sándor Hospital and Casualty Center (Budapest 1081, Fiumei Street 17) – Located in Pest near Keleti train station
+• Péterfy Sándor Hospital and Casualty Center (Budapest 1081, Fiumei Street 17) – This one's in Pest, close to Keleti train station

 Yellow and red striped ambulance with 112 emergency number on Budapest street